ccdhh/DdlRT/README.md

+## DdlRT
+DdlRT is a novel RS code-based data layout scheme designed using combinatorial mathematical tools and deployed on a prototype system.
+This branch contains the experimental code for DdlRT.
+The implementations of all other baselines are hosted in other branches of this repository: ClusterRT is available in the ClusterRT branch, while ERS and SRS are both provided in the SRS/ERS branch.

 ## Prototype

 The architecture follows master-worker style, like many state-of-art distributed file storage such as HDFS and Ceph.
 Four major components are client, coordinator, proxy and datanode.